brandonherbison/brandonherbison/README.md

 ## 🔭 I'm Currently Working On

-- <strong>Fanalytics:</strong> A client-side project that pulls NFL statistics from a third party API and displays them using Chart.js.
+- <strong>Fanalytics:</strong> A client-side project that pulls NFL statistics from a third party API and displays them using Chart.js

 ## 🌱 What I'm Learning

 I'm constantly learning new things, and here are some of the technologies and skills that I'm currently exploring:

-- <strong>AWS:</strong> I am currently taking a course to obtain my Certified AWS Developer certification.
+- <strong>AWS:</strong> I am currently taking a course to obtain my Certified AWS Developer certification
-- <strong>C#/.NET</strong> Learning the basics in hopes of writing a small project in the coming weeks.
+- <strong>C#/.NET:</strong> Learning the basics in hopes of writing a small project in the coming weeks
-- <strong>BeutifulSoup:</strong> A library that makes web scraping easy using Python.
+- <strong>BeutifulSoup:</strong> A library that makes web scraping easy using Python
-- <strong>TensorFlow:</strong> A library for machine learning and artificial intelligence.
+- <strong>TensorFlow:</strong> A library for machine learning and artificial intelligence

 ## 📫 How to Reach Me